geohackweek/datasharing/_episodes/00-docker-tutorial.md

 ---

 #### Install Docker
-These exercises assume that Docker has already been installed on your computer.
+These instructions assume that Docker has already been installed on your computer.
 If Docker has not been installed, follow these [instructions](https://geohackweek.github.io/preliminary/01-install-docker).

 #### Find Docker Images
 Existing docker images are available on [Docker Hub](https://hub.docker.com/).